-The City of Davis is an entitlement city in its twenty-fifth year of participation in the U.S. Department of Housing and Urban Development (HUD) Community Development Block Grant (CDBG) Program.
-During this time, nearly $23 million has been awarded to the City.
-The grant funds have assisted very-low, low and moderate-income persons/households by providing much needed services, housing and facilities.
-All requests for funding of social service programs are reviewed by the City Council during the City's annual CDBG "Proposal Review" cycle.
+The City of Davis is an entitlement city in the U.S. Department of Housing and Urban Development (HUD) Community Development Block Grant (CDBG) Program.
+Since its initial participation in the CDBG Program, over $23 million has been awarded to the City.
+The grant funds have assisted very-low, low, and moderate-income persons/households by providing much needed services, housing and facilities.
+The City Council, Social Services Commission, and staff review all requests for funding of CDBG projects during the City's annual "Proposal Review" cycle.

-Social Services Commission (Commission) approval of the Critical Needs List
+Social Services Commission: Recommendation of Critical Needs List

 City Council public hearing - Final Approval of Critical Needs List and Request for Proposals (RFP) Schedule

 Applicant Workshop (Applicant participation is requested)

 - February 2, 2015

 Proposals must be received by the City Clerk no later that 5:00 p.m.
 (Postmark will not be accepted)

 - February 10, 2015